philanc/luasqleet/README.md

 # luasqleet

 This is a Lua binding for Sqleet, an encrypted extension to SQLite3.
-This is an alpha version.
+This is an alpha version, tested on Linux with Lua 5.3.

-Sqleet is a cool encryption extension for SQLite, by github user Resilar.
+Sqleet is a cool encryption extension for SQLite, by github user @resilar.
 See https://github.com/resilar/sqleet.
 It is a very nice and easy to read implementation of a SQLite encryption codec (much simpler than SQLCipher).

 Sqleet uses Chacha20 / Poly1305 for authenticated encryption and
 PBKDF2 for key derivation.